kinngh/shopify-cloudflare-workers-webhooks-app/README.md

-# Shopify Cloudflare Workers Webhooks Manager - WIP
+# Shopify Cloudflare Workers Webhooks Manager

 A Cloudflare Workers instance meant to handle large amounts of webhooks from your Shopify app.

-## To Do

-- Documentation
-- Migrating from `shopify.webhooks.process` to `shopify.webhooks.validate` so your app can redirect webhooks to a CF Workers instance
-- Session handlers
-- Client Providers
-- Snippets

 ## Supporting repositories